24 Career Choices for French Learners

 Many websites list job openings for people with French language skills.
 For example, LinkedIn, Indeed, Naukri, Foundit, Shine, Indeed, Glassdoor, TimesJobs, Freshersworld, and many more.

-These platforms allow you to search for jobs based on French language mastery.
-There are also some filters specifically for such positions.
+These platforms allow you to search for jobs based on your French language mastery.
+Some filters are also specifically for such positions.

 Many specialized language job boards exist, like ProZ, Top Language, and TranslatorsCafe Jobs.
-You can find job listings for writers, translators, interpreters, and other language-related roles.
+On these boards, you can find job listings for writers, translators, interpreters, and other language-related roles.

 3. Company Websites